 The British Consulate in Los Angeles represents the interests of the United Kingdom in Southern California, Arizona, Hawaii, Nevada, and Utah, as well as the US Pacific Territories.
 As part of our commitment to building deeper relationships with the United States, we work within communities to strengthen the bonds between our peoples, and act as a force for good along our shared values.
 COP26 is the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) – a treaty agreed in 1994 which has 197 Parties (196 countries and the EU).
 United Nations climate change conferences are among the largest international meetings in the world.

 Cinemagic Based in Belfast, Northern Ireland, Cinemagic is a charitable festival for young people.
-Set-up originally by the local screen agency, Northern Ireland Screen, the festival was conceived as a cultural antidote and a creative arena for self-expression for all young people during the troubles.
+It was conceived as a cultural antidote and a creative arena for self-expression for all young people during the troubles.
 For 33 years the organisation has provided a vital outlet of independent cinema showcasing & promoting a programme that offers a unique window to the world.
 The sustained quality and considered nature of the festival’s cultural programming and the calibre of industry events, guests and film showcases marks Cinemagic out as the premier youth arts organisation in Northern Ireland.
 As well as providing an essential safe and welcoming space for local cinema-lovers, and the arts community in general, the role the festival has played in uniting communities and its dedication to promoting inclusivity is to be celebrated.
 Cinemagic delivers festivals and productions in Belfast, Dublin, London, New York, Los Angeles.
 In 2022 Cinemagic will be embarking on its first project in the Middle East in Jordan.